Yash-Tibadiya/Yash-Tibadiya/README.md

 📖 I _enjoy_ learning new technologies and new programming languages by making something from scratch step by step as well as working on real-world projects as part of my day-to-day job 🛠

-📖 __Self-learning__ is one of the most important and enjoyable parts of my life ☺️ I soon found out that GitHub is such a good place for me to record my never-ending learning journey from a technophobe to a technophile 🔥 To me, it is my open learning journal where I can not only keep my notes and references while learning new technical stuff but also share them with others who may find them helpful📔

 <div align="center">
     <img width="65%" src="https://raw.githubusercontent.com/ginny100/ginny100/main/assets/quote2.jpeg">
 </div>